 Exceptions for loans of \$10,000 or less.
-The rules for below-market loans do not apply to certain loans on days on which the total outstanding loans between the borrower and lender is \$10,000 or less.
-This exception applies only to the following.
+The rules for below-market loans do not apply to any day on which the total outstanding loans between the borrower and lender is \$10,000 or less.
+This exception applies only to the followina.

-- Gift loans between individuals if the loan is not directly used to buy or carry income-producing assets. - Compensation-related loans or corporation-shareholder loans if the avoidance of any federal tax is not a principal purpose of the interest arrangement.
+- 1) Gift loans between individuals if the loan is not directly used to buy or carry income-producing assets. - 2) Compensation-related loans or corporation-shareholder loans if the avoidance of any federal tax is not a principal purpose of the interest arrangement.